If you’ve ever been told ‘you should write a book’ welcome to the Publishing Channel.

 So we took aim at the problem.
 We’ve had so much fun over the last few years, working with amazing people on their books.
 We’ve pulled everything we know into our own framework which we deliver through our coaching and publishing service, the Authors Program.
 We also occasionally do some made-to-measure work writing for (or about) CEOs in larger businesses.

-When we’re not geeking out on writing books, we multitask as wife and husband, mother and father, and weekend birdwatchers.
-We used to go to the theatre and we’re hoping that will come back soon.
+When we’re not geeking out on writing books, we multitask as wife and husband, mother and father, and London theatregoers.
+We’re also weekend birdwatchers.
+(And we wrote a book about that.)

 Jacqueline Moore was for 16 years a columnist and senior journalist on the Financial Times.
 She was a director of the award-winning Journalism Training Centre from 1992 to 1998.
 Her books have been translated into French, Spanish, German, Arabic, Mandarin and US English.
 (Does that count?)